ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/creating_a_failover_plan.md

 ### Virtual Machines

 1. **Add VM** - after clicking this you will see a list of your replication jobs, you can choose to either select a replication job as a whole or expand it and pick inidividual VMs underneith
 2. **Set delay...** - you have the ability to select boot delays for each of your VMs.
-There are multiple reasons why you may do this, such as ensuring you Domain Controllers come up before the rest of your Servers or your Database servers coming up before your Application Servers.
+There are multiple reasons why you may do this, such as ensuring your Domain Controllers come up before the rest of your Servers or your Database servers coming up before your Application Servers.
 You may also want to put a long delay on your none business critical VMs, so you can ensure that your business critical VMs come online first.
     * You will need to use the **Up** & **Down** buttons in the bottom right to change the boot order

 ![Create Veeam Failover Plan - Virtual Machines](files/createfailoverplan/createfailoverplan_virtualmachines.png)